worksgoodcompany/aigentlayer-demo/README.md

 - **Framework:** ai16z Eliza
 - **Languages:** Primarily TypeScript (Node.js, pnpm).
 Some Python if needed for auxiliary tasks.
 - **Architecture:** Modular monorepo allowing for easy extension of actions, providers, and evaluators.

+## GaiaNet Integration

+AIGENTLAYER uses GaiaNet as its default AI LLM API.
+This integration simplifies how the agent interprets natural language, offering scalable and reliable language processing to power its autonomous actions.
+By building on GaiaNet’s infrastructure, we also align with the Gaia Agent Infrastructure Challenge criteria, demonstrating how integrating GaiaNet’s capabilities can enhance agent performance and contribute to the Gaia ecosystem’s growth.

 ## Project Structure